 The Pasco School District received title to more than 150 acres of land for the present campus site in Pasco.
-CBC's first permanent building was completed in 1957 and was the V building which was replaced in 2011 by the Center for Career and Technical Education (CTE).
+CBC's first permanent building (the V Building) was completed in 1957.

-The Community College Act of 1967 separated the College from the Pasco School District and CBC became the 19th community college district in the state of Washington.
+The Community College Act of 1967 separated the College from the Pasco School District, and CBC became the 19th community college district in the state of Washington.

-CBC continually expands and renovates programs which now includes applied bachelor's degrees.
-The enrollment of the College has grown from 299 students in 1955 to more than 8,000 students per quarter today.
-The faculty includes 140 full-time instructors and 300 part-time instructors.
+CBC continually expands and renovates programs including the addition of the College's first applied bachelor's degree in 2010.
+The enrollment of the College has grown from 299 students in 1955 to more than 7,500 students per quarter today.
+The faculty includes 138 full-time instructors and 285 part-time instructors.